ashawkey/fantasia3d.unofficial/README.md

 This is a quickly produced **unofficial** reproduction of [Fantasia3D](https://fantasia3d.github.io/) for text-to-3D generation, featuring the ability to generate high-quality meshes with PBR textures directly.

 Thanks for the author's kind help in elaborating the details!
 This repo is also heavily based on [Nvdiffrec](https://github.com/NVlabs/nvdiffrec) (with extremely untidy modifications...).

-**Important Notice: This repo is like a preview of this impressive method, and may not be actively maintained since the authors will release the [official implementation](https://github.com/Gorilla-Lab-SCUT/Fantasia3D).**
+**Important Notice: This repo is like a preview of this impressive method, and may not be actively maintained since the authors will release the [official implementation](https://github.com/Gorilla-Lab-SCUT/Fantasia3D).
+The performance seems not as good as the original paper, and there are still some details may be different, but it's still a start point if you are interested.**

 ### Install